JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 ```

-Run these commands under `your_build_user` account.
+Run these commands under the `your_build_user` account.

-You have to __wait several minutes__ for the build agent to auto\-upgrade from the TeamCity server.
+__Wait several minutes__ for the build agent to auto-upgrade from the TeamCity server.
 You can watch the process in the logs:

 ```Shell
 tail -f buildAgent/logs/teamcity-agent.log

 ```

 5\.
 When the build agent upgrades and successfully connects to TeamCity server, stop the agent: